rust-lang/rust/doc/tutorial.md

 ## Records

-Rust record types are written `{field1: TYPE, field2: TYPE [, ...]}`,
+Rust record types are written `{field1: T1, field2: T2 [, ...]}`,
-and record literals are written in the same way, but with expressions instead of types.
+where `T1`, `T2`, ... denote types.
+Record literals are written in the same way, but with expressions instead of types.
 They are quite similar to C structs, and even laid out the same way in memory (so you can read from a Rust struct in C, and vice-versa).

 The dot operator is used to access record fields (`mypoint.x`).